NoaLada/TestAutomationAppium/README.md

 The third phase is to quit the driver using tearDown method, and that is completion of the test.

+<b>RUNNING THE TEST</b>

+The code comes with the pom.xml file containing the information about the project and configuration details used by Maven to build the project.
+Target is build directory, and tests are in java file under src/test/NavigatorTest.java.
+POM file contains, in this case, jar files needed for project to run successfully.
+You can easily import the existing Maven project, and test the application by yourself.

 <i>Source: https://university.utest.com/how-to-set-up-your-first-android-automation-project-with-appium/</i>